Programme Overview and Objectives

 - Conduct visits of Members of Parliament (MPs) to the ICC Headquarters in The Hague, in cooperation with the relevant organs of the ICC, and other authorities including the Parliament of The Netherlands;

 - Engage in parliamentary mission of selected MPs from States Parties to Parliaments of States not Parties, or states pending to adopt implementing legislations.

 - Maintain within each other ongoing consultations and strategic analysis on developments at the ICC and in countries where PGA members are active.

 - Undertake, when necessary, interventions in the media or public debates on the fight against impunity and/or the ICC.

 PGA is a founding member and part the Steering Committee of the Coalition of NGOs for an International Criminal Court (CICC).
 Through the CICC, PGA collaborates with numerous international and local NGOs.

-In 2012, the PGA ICC Campaign is supported by the European Commission, European Instrument for Democracy and Human Rights, by the Governments of Liechtenstein, The Netherlands and Switzerland and by Humanity United and the MacArthur Foundation.
+In 2015, the PGA ICC Campaign is supported by the European Commission, European Instrument for Democracy and Human Rights, by the Governments of The Kingdom of Belgium, Liechtenstein, The Netherlands and Switzerland and by Humanity United and the MacArthur Foundation.
 Additionally, Parliaments and Governments in the countries where PGA operates, as well as UN agencies may make in-kind contributions to specific activities and initiatives.